 ‘Baddha Konasana’ is known as the ‘Bound Angle Pose’.
 Baddha means bound, Kon means angle and asana is posture.
 In this asana the feet are close to the groin and clasped tightly with the hands.
 The posture gets its name from its resemblance to a tightly bound object from a particular angle.
-The posture is also called the Cobbler Pose as it resembles a cobbler at work.
+The posture is also called the cobbler pose or bound angle pose as it resembles a cobbler at work.

 Popularly known for being a great hip opener, this asana also stretches and strengthens the thighs, core and back.
 Using the core, one has to work towards keeping the back straight in the posture.
 This way the chest also remains open, helping you breathe deeply.